Girl with a Pearl Earring: headdress tutorial

 - I had her hold the tip of the yellow fabric against her forehead as I wrapped the blue pieces around her head, making sure to cover her hairline.

 - Hide the ends of the fabric by tucking them underneath the folds.
 You can cut off extra fabric that isn’t needed.
-If your worried about it staying put, you can use safety pins to keep everything in place.
+If you’re worried about it staying put, you can use safety pins to keep everything in place.

 For the brown wrap, simply drape the fabric around the shoulders and secure with safety pins.

-- inexpensive craft clay (the kind you bake in the oven)
+- Inexpensive craft clay (the kind you bake in the oven)

-- dangle earring clasps
+- Dangle earring clasps

-- metallic acrylic paint (Folk Art has a Pearl White color)
+- Metallic acrylic paint (Folk Art has a Pearl White color)

-- baking sheet
+- Baking sheet

 - Form clay into the desired teardrop shape.